El yin yang en la practica de Tai Chi y Chi Kung

 El símbolo del yin y yang se llama taijitu y se representa como un círculo dividido por una línea curva que separa un lado negro de otro blanco, con inserciones circulares de su opuesto en cada uno de los lados

-Within Taoism and classical Chinese thought, the harmony between the two is the natural cyclical reality.
-For example, following the daily cycle, most of the activities that require using big amount of energy are carried out during the day.
-It is therefore the moment in which yang manifests.
-At night, when sunlight decreases and temperatures drop, activities also tend to decrease.
-It is the time when people rest inside their homes, which represents yin.
+Within Taoism and classical Chinese thought, harmony between Yin and Yang represents the natural cyclical reality.
+For example, following the daily cycle, most activities that require a significant expenditure of energy take place during the day.
+This is when Yang manifests.
+At night, when sunlight diminishes and temperatures drop, activity also tends to decrease.
+This is the time when people rest in their homes, representing Yin.

 Yin/ Yang, Tai Chi and Chi Kung

-In our Taichi and Chikung classes these philosophical principles are considered within both disciplines and are perceived, for example, in the changes between empty (yin) and plenty (yang) produced by the shifting of weight from one leg to the other.
-They are also seen in the expression of expansion (yang) and contraction (yin).
+In our Tai Chi and Chi Kung classes , these philosophical principles are considered intrinsic to both disciplines and can be perceived, for example, in the shifts between emptiness (Yin) and fullness (Yang) that occur as weight oscillates from one leg to the other, as well as in the expression of expansion (Yang) and contraction (Yin).

-Incorporating these fundamental principles of Tai Chi and Chi Kung practice become necessary to understand and develop internal work that these two disciplines propose.
-To do this, we carry out a specific work out, through exercises where we focus on the perception of these internal movements that little by little are expressed naturally in practice.
+Incorporating these fundamental principles of Tai Chi and Chi Kung practice is essential for understanding and developing the internal work proposed by these two disciplines.
+To this end, we carry out specific training through exercises that focus on perceiving these internal movements, which gradually and naturally express themselves in practice.